jsam07/bag-it-api/Readme.md

       - Body:
           - `Email: String` (required): The email address of the user
           - `Password: String` (required): The password of the user

 2. **SignalR Hub** - The Hub allows for real-time client-to-server (and server-to-client) communication.
 The former means that users receive shopping list updates in real-time.
 Unauthorized clients are not able to invoke Hub methods.
+The Hub is deploy on Microsoft Azure and can ge accessed here, assuming the valid jwt is supplied (see *3.* below) : `https://bag-it-api.azurewebsites.net/listHub`

 3. **SQLite Database** - This self-contained database stores all the list information and users.
 See the ERD diagram below.